Tim Baldwin

 Email This Page

-Tim Baldwin is ranked in Chambers UK for Social Housing and is identified as a leading junior in the Legal 500 for Social Housing; Court of Protection and Community Care; and Civil Liberties and Human Rights.
+Tim Baldwin is ranked in Chambers UK for Social Housing, Community Care and Civil Liberties and Human Rights and is also identified as a leading junior in the Legal 500 for Social Housing; Court of Protection and Community Care; and Administrative Law and Human Rights.

-Tim is known for his fierce commitment to representing vulnerable, marginalised and disadvantaged clients.
-He has appeared in a number of reported cases in the Court of Appeal, High Court, Upper Tribunal, as well as significant inquests.
+Tim is known for his fierce commitment to representing vulnerable, marginalised and disadvantaged clients including Gypsies, Travellers and Asylum Seekers concerning accommodation and support needs.
+His practice focuses on cases in the Court of Appeal, High Court, and complex cases in the County Courts.

 Administrative and Public Law